 Then there’s someone else who’s careful about footwear choices and their nutrition.
 They’re making choices that reduce back pain risks.
 It doesn’t mean that won’t happen.
 Rather, they’re focused on back health steps.

-Remote Work & Back Pain
+Remote Work & Back Pain Due to Prolonged Sitting

 Back to you.
 Here you are, spending X number of hours working remotely each week.
 This too has to do with lifestyle and life–work balance.
 That brings up another point about back pain risks.
 One is emotions, especially in response to stress.
 This lifestyle choice here is about managing stress and laughing a little to lighten your load.